Skip to main content

 Bank account

-Loan writeback process operates with two bank accounts:
+The loan writeback process uses two bank accounts:

 • A borrower's business bank account where the money lent is deposited.

-• A lender's bank account, which is a virtual bank account in the accounting platform that acts as a container for lender transactions.
+• A lender's bank account, which is a virtual account in the accounting software that serves as a container for lender transactions.
+This account is created when setting up the bank feed source account.

 First, your customer needs to choose one of their existing business bank accounts.
 This account will be used to depost the loan.
 Call our List bank accounts endpoint to retrieve the customer's existing bank accounts.